janluke/colliding-balls/README.md

 The algorithm aims to decently handle complex cases where the effect of a collision must be propagated to obtain the right result.
 This is done through a kind of "sequential collision resolution" procedure.
-I didn't take the algorithm from a book so it's probably not the best way to do it but here it is:
+I didn't take the algorithm from a book so it's probably not the best way to do it.
+Here it is (the actual implementation is slightly different):

-* For each ball, find the list of balls and walls interlappint to it.
+* For each ball, find the list of balls and walls interlapping to it.
 * Initialize a set `pairsToCheck` with all pairs of interlapping objects `(ball, obj)` where `obj` can be a ball or a wall.
 * While `pairsToCheck` is not empty (and for a max of `T` iterations):